Official AHS English Packet

 - AHS English Essentials 2

-3. What should go in my parenthetical (or “in-text citations”)?
+3. What goes in parenthetical (or “in-text”) citations?

-- Usually, you put the author and page or line number(s)…
+- Usually, give the author and page or line number(s)…

 - Put the author’s last name, then space, then enter the page number(s)

 - What if there is no author?

 - Use the name of the webpage or article.
 Format this as you would a web page or an article name–with quotes.

 - Ex: (“Underwater Caves” 211) or (“University of Iowa Admissions”)

 - What if the entries have no author and the web page names are the same?